 Guess what?
 This samosa is a super freezer-friendly dish.
 Yes, we can freeze the filled samosa before frying them.
 We all have to do is line the parchment sheet in a tray and place the samosa without touching each other.
 Then place them in a freezer for 2 to 3 hours.
 And then transfer the samosa to zip lock bags and store it in the freezer for up to 3 months.
 Make sure to thaw the frozen samosas to room temperature when you plan to fry them.

-Samosas tastes great on their own but you can also serve them with ketchup, tamarind chutney, and similar sauces that I have mentioned in the above section.
+Samosas tastes great on their own but you can also serve them with ketchup, tamarind sauce, and similar other Samosa Sauces.
 You can also serve this crispy snack along with tea, coffee, or any hot beverages for an evening snack.

 Are you looking for more vegan recipes to surprise your friends and family for a get-together or party?
 Then you may like the collection of Indian Vegan Recipes that covers breakfast, lunch, dinner, and starter that I hope will make your next meal special.